 This was a St. Petersburg “must-do” for me and it was one of my highlights of this cruise stop.

 St. Petersburg’s metro is relatively young – it started operating in 1955 – and is beautiful.
-It’s not often that a functional means of transport is turned into multiple works of arts.
+It’s not often that a functional means of transport is turned into multiple works of art.

 We started our one-stop journey at Sportivnaya, next to St. Petersburg Stadium.
 In keeping with its location, it had a sports theme, its murals depicting Olympic athletes and Greek gods.
 Even the lamps along the station are created to resemble the Olympic flames.

-The next stop with Admiralteyskaya, one of the newest and also deepest stations.
+The next stop was Admiralteyskaya, one of the newest and also deepest stations.
 Located next to the Admiralty, this station has a nautical theme.

-On the second day, my St. Petersburg tour focused on the sites outside the city: Catherine Palace and Peterhof Gardens.
+The second day of my St. Petersburg tour focused on the sites outside the city: Catherine Palace and Peterhof Gardens.

 Located in the town of Tsarskoye Selo, 30 km south of St. Petersburg, the Catherine Palace is a glorious fake.